My name is Ron McElfresh. I’m a Mac user.

 The Site

-Syndicated feeds are available for both RSS 2.0 and Atom.
-I use mostly valid XHTML and CSS to construct the site’s web pages.
+A variety of syndicated feeds are available for McSolo, including RSS 2.0 and Atom. as well as a JSON feed.
+I use mostly valid XHTML and CSS to construct the site’s web pages, and there are no advertising trackers, analytics trackers, or even a site cookie.
+You’re not being tracked on my site.

-That means McSolo looks best when viewed in Apple’s Safari web browser, Mac or PC, or Mozilla’s Firefox web browser, Mac or PC, or Google’s Chrome browser.
+McSolo looks best when viewed in Apple’s Safari web browser, Mac or PC, or Mozilla’s Firefox web browser, Mac or PC, Google’s Chrome browser, or pretty much any browser on iPhone and iPad.
 If you’re using Microsoft’s Internet Explorer to view McSolo’s web pages, then switch to one of the aforementioned browsers.

 You’ll be glad you did.